Importing Data

 You can also install a dataset from the content library.

-This will allow you to download the code needed to load data, but only the code.
+This will allow you to download the code to load data (and only the code, we never download data from the content catalog).

 Find the tutorial here.